 Robotics can accomplish simple tasks or assist doctors during complex surgeries.
 They can be used in rehabilitation settings, physical therapy, and to support patients dealing with long-term health conditions.

-AI is used today to help doctors detect cancer early on and more accurately.
-For example, AI is capable of detecting cancer 30 times faster than a human doctor and with 99% accuracy.
+AI is used today to help doctors detect infection early on and more accurately.
+For example, AI is capable of detecting infection 30 times faster than a human doctor and with 99% accuracy.
 This could inform human doctors on the best treatment options so they can take a holistic approach to patient care.

 One challenge health care professionals face is patient adherence.
 According to the CDC, one in five prescriptions written never gets filled, meaning patients are not following up with doctor recommendations regarding their treatment plan.
 Here is where AI comes in.